Liz loves animals. Seeing them ill, hurt, or killed breaks her heart. She advocates for "adopt, don't shop" and TNR programs for feral cats.

 That may be true to some extent, but with all of our cats, and I'm sure other cat owners can vouch for this: most cats love to cuddle, be petted, and sing you beautiful purr songs to help you drift off to sleep.
 They may enjoy the soft bed, but they can just as well sleep at the foot of the bed.
 Snuggling with you is a sign of true affection, especially when it's summer, and they are not needing to share your warmth.

 Of course, there is always the one who wants to act like a jerk, but that only proves that cats, like people, are individuals each with their own personalities.
 Don't we all know people who are jerks?

-Furthermore, two of our cats are bona-fide 'nurse cats,' who have helped both my husband and me when we were not feeling well.
-My husband is a heart patient, and the one cat was his particular overnight companion when he was going through a very bad spell.
-If he had distress during his sleep, she would know, and wake him up so he could use his medication.
+Furthermore, two of our cats are bonafide "nurse cats," who have helped both my husband and me when we were not feeling well.
+My late husband was a heart patient, and the one cat was his particular overnight companion when he was going through a very bad spell.
+If he was distressed during his sleep, she would know and wake him up so he could use his medication.

 Busted!
-Cats are alert and capable of caring concern.
+Cats are alert and capable of caring.